 Without it, they will not get the appropriate amount of vitamin D3 needed to absorb calcium.

 Without the appropriate amount of calcium, they are at risk for metabolic bone disease (MBD).
 MBD can cause bones to become brittle and eventually break.

 You must provide your bearded dragon with lighting for approximately 12-14 hours in the spring and summer.

 During the winter and fall, only 8 hours is necessary.

 UV rays cannot pass through any covering, so do not put a screen over your bulbs.

-Replace bulbs every 6 months to ensure your bearded dragon is always receiving the appropriate amount of light.
+Replace bulbs every six months to ensure your bearded dragon always receives the appropriate amount of light.

 Your reptile tank requires appropriate heating to maintain proper temperatures.

-Ensure you are getting the appropriate wattage bulb for the tank size you currently have.
+Ensure you are getting the appropriate wattage bulb for your current tank size.